lincolnlychan/physicalmediaguide/README.md

 You should choose 4K Blu-Ray if you have a TV that can play in 4K and the best quality that you can play and access at home

+All Blu-Rays' audio quality can exceed CD's audio quality most of the time if it has DTS-HD Master Audio Tracks.

 **You should avoid buying DVDs at all cost unless films and TV Shows/TV series or their special features are only on DVD, or films and TV Shows/TV series are filmed in 480p/SD, or they are really cheap.** If you have good internet, streaming and digital will run circles around DVDs all day long.

 Check the back of the disc for scratches before you buy them unless they are Brand New.